ttelcl/lcl-bike-app/instructions.md

     via a commandline parameter ("default" is the default if you pass none).

-If all is well, you can now build the solution without errors, and you can use the CitybikeUtility application to load data into your main database (see below)
+If all is well, you can now build the solution without errors (via "Build Solution" in VS2022), and you can use the CitybikeUtility application to load data into your main database (see below)

 ## Putting the data files in place